CatraProto/Client/UPGRADING.md

 ﻿# How to upgrade to a newer layer
 ### Context
 CatraProto provides a simplified API for some Telegram features.
-This simplified API (eg. File Handling) needs to be maintained and to be update when necessary to keep everything working correctly.
+This simplified API (eg. File Handling) needs to be maintained and to be updated when necessary to keep everything working correctly.
 The CatraProto.TL.Generator (which requires some refactoring, so PRs are welcome) provides some tools to easily track changes across the entire schema and help make the right adjustments:

 - _schema.tl_ is where all TL schemas are defined, including the ones internally used by CatraProto.